conscious-incompetence/conscious-incompetence.github.io/_drafts/lambda-calculus.md

 *Entscheidungsproblem*, or “decision problem”.
 It was assumed at the time that naturally such an algorithm existed, it was just a question of finding it.
 However, this goal turned out to be provably impossible.
-The three people most reponsible for killing this dream are **Kurt Gödel** with his Incompleteness Theorems, **Alan Turing** with his Turing Machines, and **Alonzo Church** with his $\lambda$-calculus.
+The three people most responsible for killing this dream are **Kurt Gödel** with his Incompleteness Theorems, **Alan Turing** with his Turing Machines, and **Alonzo Church** with his $\lambda$-calculus.
 We’ll focus here on Turing and Church.